 Euchre is a fast-paced, partnership, trick-taking game played with the Nine through Ace of each suit.
-Bidding determines trump and in the trump suit the Jack and off-Jack are the two highest ranked cards.
+Bidding determines trump.
+In the trump suit, the Jack and off-Jack are the two highest ranked cards.
 The rank of cards in non-trump suits is standard Ace-high.
 Each hand consists of five tricks and a team must take at least three tricks to earn points.
 The team that gets to 10 points first wins the game.

 Using a 24-card deck, the dealer deals five cards to each player.
 The dealer places the four undealt cards face down on the table in front of him/her and turns the top card face-up.